mcecode/eslint-config-mcecode/README.md

 Minor releases introduce changes that alter how ESLint lints your code which would most likely not break tests or builds.
 These include:

 - Removing rules
-- Removing options that enabled linting behavior; for example, removing the `skipStrings: false` option for the `no-irregular-whitespace` rule would stop ESLint from checking strings with irregular white space characters, which would pass tests and builds that currently fail
+- Removing options that enabled linting behavior (e.g., removing the [`skipStrings: false`](https://eslint.org/docs/rules/no-irregular-whitespace#skipstrings) option for the [`no-irregular-whitespace`](https://eslint.org/docs/rules/no-irregular-whitespace) rule would stop ESLint from checking strings with irregular white space characters, which may pass tests and builds that currently fail)
 - Decreasing the error level of a rule (i.e., setting a rule's ID from "error" to "warn")

 ### Patch

 Patch releases introduce changes that do not alter how ESLint lints your code.
 These include:

-- Removing redundant rules and/or options; for example, setting the `defaultAssignment` option to `true` for the `no-unneeded-ternary` rule is unnecessary and does not do anything because it is the default option, therefore, it can be removed without changing ESLint's behavior
+- Removing redundant rules and/or options (e.g., setting the [`defaultAssignment`](https://eslint.org/docs/rules/no-unneeded-ternary#defaultassignment) option to `true` for the [`no-unneeded-ternary`](https://eslint.org/docs/rules/no-unneeded-ternary) rule is unnecessary and does not do anything because it is the default option, therefore, it can be removed without changing ESLint's behavior)

-## Licence
+## License

 Copyright 2021-present Matthew Espino